 This function is always named \\default\\.
 It must be annotated with @external.
-It cannot expect any input arguments.
+It cannot expect any input arguments and cannot return any values.

 If the function is annotated as @payable, this function is executed whenever the contract is sent Ether (without data).
-This is why the default function cannot accept arguments - it is a design decision of Ethereum to make no differentiation between sending ether to a contract or a user address.
+This is why the default function cannot accept arguments and return values - it is a design decision of Ethereum to make no differentiation between sending ether to a contract or a user address.

 '''

 event Payment:

-amount: uint256
+amount: int128

 sender: indexed(address)